 Define the goal and scope

 - Improving accessibility: finding the right document in a roomful of paper is most likely a challenge for you.
-Digitization can help, because: you can place your documentation on an online or offline server, or in a private or public digital library, making it easily accessible to staff or public (more on this below).
-Digitization will inevitably require you to re-organize your documents in a better way, using a file naming scheme/convention to rename documents, making an inventory, grouping them into collections, and deciding on keywords.
+Digitisation can help, because: you can place your documentation on an online or offline server, or in a private or public digital library, making it easily accessible to staff or public (more on this below).
+Digitisation will inevitably require you to re-organize your documents in a better way, using a file naming scheme/convention to rename documents, making an inventory, grouping them into collections, and deciding on keywords.

 - Improving security: do you run the risk that malevolent groups may seek to destroy or confiscate your documents?
 Do your documents contain sensitive information on sources or witnesses that needs to be protected?
 Or are your documents subject to storage conditions (humidity, insects, rodents) that make digital preservation a necessity?
-If the answer is yes to any of these questions, it will be worth the time to digitize your documents, or at least part of them.
+If the answer is yes to any of these questions, it will be worth the time to digitise your documents, or at least part of them.

-- Saving space: if your offices are overflowing with boxes and folders, digitizing may be a way of saving office space.
+- Saving space: if your offices are overflowing with boxes and folders, digitising may be a way of saving office space.
 (Note: it may not necessarily be the more cost-effective solution compared to physical storage of paper documents, and in many cases, simply weeding out unnecessary documents will also save a lot of space.)